Flame test

 The flame test carried out on a copper halide.
 The characteristic bluish-green color of the flame is due to the copper.

 A flame test is a relatively quick test for the presence of some elements in a sample.
 The technique is archaic and of questionable reliability, but once was a component of qualitative inorganic analysis.
 The phenomenon is related to pyrotechnics and atomic emission spectroscopy.
 The color of the flames is understood through the principles of atomic electron transition and photoemission, where varying elements require distinct energy levels (photons) for electron transitions.

 History

 Robert Bunsen invented the now-famous Bunsen burner in 1855, which was useful in flame tests due to its non-luminous flame that did not disrupt the colors emitted by the test materials.
 The Bunsen burner, combined with a prism (filtering the color interference of contaminants), led to the creation of the spectroscope, capable of emitting the spectral emission of various elements.
-In 1860, the unexpected appearance of sky-blue and dark red was observed in spectral emissions by Robert Bunsen and Gustav Kirchhoff, leading to the discovery of two alkali metals, caesium (sky-blue) and rubidium (dark red).
+In 1860, the unexpected appearance of sky-blue and dark red was observed in spectral emissions by Bunsen and Gustav Kirchhoff, leading to the discovery of two alkali metals, caesium (sky blue) and rubidium (dark red).
 Today, this low-cost method is used in secondary education to teach students to detect metals in samples qualitatively.